fortesinformatica/jasper-rails/README.md

 ## DEMO
 For a running example, just clone: [jasper-rails-demo](http://github.com/fortesinformatica/jasper-rails-demo).

-## Is this gem still experimental?
+## History
-YES.
-We have just migrated this code from a internal project at Grupo Fortes.
-We already use this gem in a couple of projects and we are very happy with it.
+This project was first developed at Grupo Fortes in 2011 and we have been using it in several projects since then.
-However, pay attention that all the features it supports right now were based in those project's especific needs.
+Pay attention that all the features it supports right now were based in those project's especific needs.
 Therefore you might find a lot of
 JasperResports' features that are not yet supported.
 So, use it at your own risk!

 ## TODO